-The ancestor of all exceptions is StandardError, from which Ice::Exception is derived.
-Ice::LocalException and Ice::UserException are derived from Ice::Exception and form the base for all run-time and user exceptions.
+The ancestor of all exceptions is exceptions.
+Exception, from which Ice.
+Exception is derived.
+Ice.
+Local Exception and Ice.
+User Exception are derived from Ice.
+Exception and form the base for all run-time and user exceptions.

-Ruby Mapping for User Exceptions
+Python Mapping for User Exceptions